How to Make the Most of One Week in New Zealand

 Things to Do in Wellington

 - Tour the city sights of Wellington from the Waterfront to Cuba Street to the Botanic Gardens to Mt Victoria.
-Find out more in our Wellington City – Guide for Backpackers.
+Find out more in our One Day in Wellington: City Walking Tour Itinerary

 - Grab some local cuisine.
-Check out this list of Cheap Eats in Wellington for ideas
+Check out The Foodie Guide to Wellington for ideas

 - Hit the nightlife scene of Wellington.